-Cucumber-sesame salad with yogurt, mint, and garlicky chili oil.
-This Asian cucumber salad is light and nutritious, and super easy to make.
+Cucumber-Sesame Salad with yogurt, mint, and garlicky chili oil.
+This Asian-inspired cucumber salad is simple, nutritious, and brimming with bold flavors.

 The chili oil is also fantastic as a stand-alone condiment.
 You can drizzle it over just about any grilled protein or vegetable you're cooking up.